 Rescuers: Portraits of Moral Courage During the Holocaust by Gay Block and Malka Drucker with prologue by Cynthia Ozick.
-Holmes and Meier Publishers, Inc., 1992.
+1992 edition designed by Samantha Baskind.
+Radius Books.
+2020.
 Stories of forty-nine individuals who rescued Jews during the Holocaust in ten different countries.
-(Corresponding video: They Risked Their Lives: Rescuers of the Holocaust.
-Color; 55 minutes.)